Park Avenue on the island of Manhattan is the end of the American ladder of success. Higher one cannot go.

 It was the most spectacular decade of building in the city’s history.
 During World War I both commercial and housing construction declined sharply nationwide, with workers and building materials directed toward military mobilization.
 But after a severe postwar recession, the economy rebounded robustly in late 1921 and for the next eight years a new building went up in New York City every fifty-one minutes, on average.
 Older buildings were demolished at an equally rapid rate.

+The Grand Central Terminal Zone was the eye of this hurricane of construction activity.
+In the years between the opening of Grand Central and the Lindbergh parade, the assessed value of land in Terminal City shot up nearly 250 percent.
 “The city is being rebuilt,” wrote The New York Times in late 1926.
 “In not more than half a dozen years the skyline of midtown Manhattan . . . [and] Park Avenue has been lifted a hundred feet.”